kporten/template-react/docs/tasks.md

 # test all workspaces with browser UI
 turbo test:ui

-# typecheck all workspaces
+# test all workspaces with types
-turbo typecheck
+turbo test:types

 # extract and compile intl messages in all workspaces
 turbo intl